kvsg45/WebForum_CS515_Project3/README.md

 - This Extension enables us to search for the posts which contain given input query.
 - Using regex we match for a pattern and return any posts if present
 - It returns "No posts with given input query" if there are no matches
-- "GET" method is used in this extension
+- "GET" method is used in this extension and the input URL is "http://127.0.0.1:5000/posts/search"

 1. Test Case - 1
 ```